Skip to main content

 Ashley:

 Thanks for listening to this episode of the COMPLY podcast.
 We hope you enjoy our deep dive into all the proactive measures you can take to stay ahead of fair lending compliance.
 For additional insights into all things, marketing compliance.
-You can head to content.performline.com and be sure to check out the links and resources in the show notes.
+You can head to performline.com/resources and be sure to check out the links and resources in the show notes.
 Thanks again for listening and we’ll see you next time.